You are looking at the documentation of a prior release. To read the documentation of the latest release, please

 New to KubeDB?
 Please start here.

 KubeDB provides a CLI to work with database objects.
-Download pre-built binaries from kubedb/cli Github releases and put the binary to some directory in your PATH
+Download pre-built binaries from kubedb/cli Github releases and put the binary to some directory in your PATH.
+To install on Linux 64-bit and MacOS 64-bit you can run the following commands:

 # Linux amd 64-bit